 Lemon Buttermilk Bread recipe made with simple ingredients and topped with a bright, fresh lemon glaze.
-Buttermilk adds a wonderful flavor and texture to this easy lemon quick bread recipe.
+Buttermilk adds a wonderful flavor and texture to this easy lemon sweet bread.
 Sweet quick bread for anyone who loves baking with lemon!

 I could honestly eat a slice of this Lemon Buttermilk Bread every morning.
 I love the bright flavor and the sweet, tangy lemon glaze balances out the bread perfectly.
 Have it for breakfast, for lunch, give it as a gift- whatever you make it for, just be sure to SAVE this recipe!